Back to Blogs

 Collaborating With Vendors for Incident Sharing

 Encouraging vendors to participate in incident reporting and threat sharing helps create an environment where risks can be addressed proactively across the entire network.
-When companies and their partners collaborate to communicate about security incidents, vulnerabilities, and emerging threats, they establish a stronger defense against external attacks.
+When companies and their partners collaborate to communicate about security incidents, vulnerabilities, and emerging threats, they strengthen their defenses against external attacks.

 Vendor risk management strategies coordinated by warehouse staff using digital devices among packed shelves.